 A detailed geotechnical and hydrogeological model for Stage 1 was developed and submitted to the Secretary 14 July and 7 October 2022 respectively.
 This document will be progressively updated during design and construction.
-The detailed geotechnical and hydrogeological includes:
+The detailed Geotechnical and Hydrogeological Report includes: